-- In early investigational work children should obtain information by using their senses to explore natural and made materials.
+- In early investigation work children should obtain information by using their senses to explore natural and made materials.
 They should communicate their experiences and what they have learned about the properties of the materials, progressing to testing materials, recording observations and measurements accurately.

 - Children will learn from first-hand experiences (such as cooking activities) to observe and describe the changes that occur in some everyday materials when heated or cooled, or when materials are mixed.

 - In physical play with large- and small-wheeled toys, children experiment and begin to learn that a push or a pull can make something speed up, slow down or change direction.
 Children begin to use appropriate vocabulary that relates to forces.

 - From an early age children learn to use switches to control electrical devices and they will need to be taught directly about the dangers of electricity.

 - Children who are able to follow instructions and assemble electrical circuits will be particularly interested in doing it if this is linked, for example, with lighting up models, especially those that they have made themselves.